What is frostbite?

 - Use warm (not hot) water to slowly warm affected body parts.

-- If your child’s hand is frostbitten, place it in his opposite armpit to warm.
+- If your child’s fingers are frostbitten, place them in his opposite armpit to warm.

 - Do not massage or rub snow on frostbitten skin.